shruthiyk/Computer-Systems/FinalProjectProposal/README.md

 *Your instructor will write a short note here if this is an acceptable project.*

 *Your instructor will give you some range of the grade you can earn if you meet all of your deliverables.* e.g. [B+/A-/A]

+Perfect, I'll look forward to your evaluation.
+This project falls in the [B+/A-/A].
+It will be worth providing some buggy C/C++ programs to show how your debugger works.